 Short-toothed mountain mint (Pycnanthemum muticum) produces 2- to 3-foot-tall stems with intensely mint-scented, deep green leaves.
 Button-like, green heads with small, pinkish white flowers appear in mid- to late summer over long-lasting, silvery bracts.
-The plant spreads by creeping roots to form large patches: possibly too aggressive for the loose, rich soil of a typical garden border but perfect for a “wild” area, naturalistic border, or meadow planting.
+The plant spreads by creeping roots to form large patches: a fast spreader in the loose, rich soil of a typical garden border but perfect for a “wild” area, large naturalistic border, or meadow planting.
 Bees, butterflies, and other pollinators love it!
 It’s a fragrant addition to handheld bouquets too.
 Short-toothed mountain mint is native to most of the eastern United States.
 I collected these seeds from plants that grow wild in my meadow.
 Full sun.
 Perennial; Zones 4 to 8.

-Collected in 2019 for the 2020 growing season.
+Collected in October 2020.
 Provenance Milford Township, Bucks County, PA.
 At least 30 seeds.

 Please read the germination information as well before ordering.